Hisoka37/DevConnect/README.md

 🔭 Future Features <a name="future-features"></a>
 -------------------------------------------------

--   Add ability to search for repositories by keywords.
+-   Add the ability to search for repositories by keywords.
 -   Implement user authentication with email/password.
 -   Enhance user interface and user experience.